|

 overwatering.
 The type of watering can with a series of small holes

-to control the amount given.
+will make it easier to control the amount given.

 Watering cans are great for container-grown herbs

-for larger gardens you'll want some kind of watering system.
+and small areas.
+However, you'll want some kind of watering system for larger herbal gardens.
 Unless you

 have lots of time on your hands, some sort of automatic watering system

-or soaker hose system is easy to set up and
+will be best.
+Fortunately, a simple drip or soaker hose system is easy to set up and inexpensive.
+Some may require replacement every couple of years depending on your climate.

 Unless you pull them up before winter and re-lay the following spring,